 To best understand the needs of the Region's demographics and businesses, data for each county was analyzed.
 Only common issues were identified in this regional strategy.
-For the purpose of setting a baseline understanding of the Region, a quick-view snapshot of the region's economic indicators is provided below.
+For the purpose of setting a baseline understanding of the Region, a quick-view snapshot of the region's economic indicators is provided on the following page.